github-education-resources/classroom/docs/connect-to-lms.md

 GitHub Classroom integrates with your Learning Management via the industry-standard LTI protocol and is certified by the Instructional Management System Global Learning Consortium, so you can be confident your information is safe and secure.
-Any Learning Management System which is compliant with the LTI standard is compatible with GitHub Classroom, such as Blackboard, Brightspace, Canvas, Moodle, and many more!
+Any Learning Management System which is compliant with the LTI standard is compatible with GitHub Classroom, such as Brightspace, Canvas, Moodle, and many more!

+Note: Blackboard does not currently support automatically importing a course roster.
+We are working to support Blackboard in the near future!
+{: class="warning"}

 ### Setup Guide